Navigating Digital Skills: IT Roles That Healthcare Can’t Go Without

 Network administrators play a critical role in healthcare facilities, where they are responsible for designing, implementing, and maintaining the digital infrastructure that supports patient care.
 They manage the facility’s network and ensure that it is secure, reliable, and capable of supporting the needs of the healthcare professionals who rely on it.

-Network administrators must be able to troubleshoot technical issues as they arise, and they must have a strong understanding of networking concepts and protocols.
+Network administrators must be able to troubleshoot technical issues as they arise.
+They must have a strong understanding of networking concepts and protocols.
 They may also play a role in disaster recovery planning, ensuring that critical systems remain available in the event of an emergency.

 This role typically requires a bachelor’s degree in computer science or a related field.
 They are also certified in network administration obtained through organizations such as Cisco or Microsoft.